Publised On:Sep 03, 2020

 Latest News and Blog

-APMG International Change Management, AgilePM®,AgilePgM® and AgileBA® and the associated Swirl Device logos are all trademarks of the APM Group limited, used under permission of the APM Group Limited.
+APMG International Change Management, AgilePM®,AgilePgM® and AgileBA®, AgilePM for Scrum, ABC Scrum Master, ABC Product Owner and the associated Swirl Device logos are all trademarks of the APM Group limited, used under permission of the APM Group Limited.
 All rights reserved.
 APMG is the owner of the Accredited Consulting Organisation and Registered Consultant scheme.
 ITIL®, P3O®, MoP®, M_o_R®, MoV®, PRINCE2®, PRINCE2 Agile® and MSP® are registered trade marks of AXELOS Limited, used under permission of AXELOS Limited.
 All rights reserved.
 The Swirl logo™ is a trade mark of AXELOS Limited, used under permission of AXELOS Limited.
 All rights reserved.

 Copyright ©